Aterminate/coding-challenge-master-optigov/README.md

-First, tou need to install the composer by
+First, you need to install the composer by

 composer install